-Securities Offered: National Class limited partnership units ("National Class Units") and Québec Class limited redeemable investment fund for securities laws purposes and will have its own investment portfolio and investment objectives.
+National Class limited partnership units ("National Class Units") and Québec Class limited Securities Offered:

-Portfolios: Each Class of limited partnership units (collectively, the "Units") is a separate nonintended for investors in all provinces and territories of Canada.
+Portfolios: Each Class of limited partnership units (collectively, the "Units") is a separate nonredeemable investment fund for securities laws purposes and will have its own investment portfolio and investment objectives.

-National Portfolio: The investment portfolio comprising the National Class Units (the "National Portfolio") is most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.
+National Portfolio: The investment portfolio comprising the National Class Units (the "National Portfolio") is intended for investors in all provinces and territories of Canada.

-Québec Portfolio: The investment portfolio comprising the Québec Class Units (the "Québec Portfolio") is
+Québec Portfolio: The investment portfolio comprising the Québec Class Units (the "Québec Portfolio") is most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.